pranav-putta/mltoolkit/README.md

 # mltoolkit
 set of universal tools for personal machine learning projects

-## Argparse -- powerful argument generation
+## Argparse -- rapid argument generation
 ### Initialization
 Simply create a class with a set of fields.
 Wrap the class with the @argclass annotation and that's it!